Six new ‘caminos de olivos’ to feature on Spain’s newest one-day event

 “Our intention is to showcase Jaén at its best.
 The early kilometres of last year’s Clásica Jaén Paraíso Interior went through the Sierra de Cazorla, and this time we are paying visit to Sierra Mágina.
 As for the ‘caminos de olivos’, we are using only one of those we picked last year, plus an extended version of the Ubbadat sector on which Alexey Lutsenko made his race-winning attack on 2022.”

-It's sector number 5 for both the pro and amateur event, located in the outskirts of Baeza, the one whose name is being chosen right now by the fans over at @ClasicaJaen Twitter and Instagram channels.
+The name of sector number 5, located in the outskirts of Baeza, was chosen by the race’s fans over at @ClasicaJaen Twitter and Instagram channels.
+They picked to name it after renowned author Antonio Machado.

 “As last year, there will be a final circuit of 16 kilometres on which the riders will do three laps,” elaborates Pascual Momparler.
 “This circuit will roll in and around Baeza, with a final ‘camino de olivos’ on which there is a steep hill that might turn out to be race-defining.
 There are less meters to climb on this circuit than there were on last year’s, a factor that might also be decisive.”